-The stamp depicts a winged figure of Fame crowning Bell’s effigy.
-The symbolic figure and the portrait of Bell are atop a representation of the Western Hemisphere—the main theatre of Bell’s activities—and his invention of the telephone is suggested by the poles with wires in background.
+The stamp depicts a winged figure of “Fame” crowning Bell’s effigy.
+The symbolic figure and the portrait of Bell are atop a representation of the Western Hemisphere—the main theatre of Bell’s activities—and his invention of the telephone is suggested with wired poles in the background.

 With his incredible technological advancements, Bell is considered one of the most significant inventors of the 19th and 20th centuries.
 He left Scotland in 1870 before settling in Tutela Heights, a community near Brantford, Ont., where he worked on his new invention, the telephone, between 1874 and 1876.

 The first telephone was manufactured in 1875 in Boston, Mass., but Bell gave his first successful demonstration of transmitting speech one way over a telegraph wire between Brantford and Paris, Ont.

 In 1936, Bell was listed as No. 1 on the U.S. Patent Office’s list of great inventors.